rockettheme/docs/Docs/wordpress/themes/kirigami/demo_contentbottom.md

 :   1. **Content Bottom** The steps to create this area of the demo are detailed below.
 [57%, 5%, se]

-Here's the widget breakdown for the Content Bottom section:
+Here is the widget breakdown for the Content Bottom section:

 * RokSprocket

 #### RokSprocket
 The **Gantry Extras** widget located in the Content Bottom section of the page is a RokSprocket Tabs widget created in a very similar way to the previous RokSprocket widgets featured on the front page of the demo.

-First, you'll need to create the RokSprocket Widget.
+First, you will need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Tabs** widget.

 You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation][roksprocket].